Jiikuy/Notenrechner/README.md

 # Notenrechner
-A calculator for school grades.
+A german calculator for school grades using Java.
+At the moment, there is no GUI.